 Our VISION is that visitors will feel enriched and more deeply connected to the roots of Port Coquitlam.

-Heritage at Leigh Square is Port Coquitlam's new multi-use heritage facility, incorporating a museum space, community archives and program/presentation space.
+We are Port Coquitlam's multi-use heritage facility, incorporating a museum space, community archives and program/presentation space.
 We are located in The Outlet at Leigh Square, adjacent to City Hall, main access off McAllister Street.
-This facility is NOW OPEN whenever The Outlet (Customer Service and Ticketmaster) is open.

 See our Events Calendar for Current Open Hours.